· browse our website (www.saxon-brands.com);

 To maintain our records and improve data accuracy

-Like any business, we process personal data in the course of maintaining and administering our internal records.
+We process personal data in the course of maintaining and administering our internal records.
 This includes processing your personal data to ensure that the information we hold about you is kept up to date and accurate.

 To comply with our legal obligations and to detect, prevent and investigate other actual or suspected violations of law or misuse of our website